aosabook/500lines/template-engine/chapter.md

 of well-tested code: you have more code in your tests than in your product.

+## What's Left Out

+Full-featured template engines provide more features than we've implemented here.
+To keep this code small, we're leaving out interesting ideas like:

+* Template inheritance and inclusion
+* Custom tags
+* Automatic escaping
+* Arguments to filters
+* Complex logic like elif and for/else
+* Loops with more than one loop variable
+* Whitespace control

+Even so, our simple template engine is useful.
+In fact, it is the template engine used in coverage.py to produce its HTML reports.

 ## Summing up

-In 251 lines, we've got a simple yet capable templating engine.
+In 251 lines, we've got a simple yet capable template engine.
 Real template engines have many more features, but this code lays out the basic ideas of the
 process: compile the template to a Python function, then execute the function to produce the text result.